tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/introductiontotokenengineering.md

 The world hums with complexity, systems within systems running in parallel.
 As technology evolves, an intriguing question arises: how do we design more structured and robust systems?
 Old ways of measuring and understanding seem ill-equipped to tackle the unique challenges of today's interconnected world.
 This is precisely where token engineering enters the picture.

-Token engineering is a multidisciplinary field attempting to elegantly structure the decentralised technologies.
+Token engineering is a multidisciplinary field[^1] attempting to elegantly structure the decentralised technologies.
 It's about understanding how systems work, how individuals using tokens interact, and how common goals can drive entirely new behaviours.

 Many see tokens as just another form of money, but token engineering reveals a far more powerful potential.
 Tokens can be infused with special properties, carrying unique characteristics alongside the real-time data they generate.
 This unlocks insights into economic behaviour, providing a blueprint not only for designing critical systems but also restoring trust in areas where it has been lost or was too costly to achieve.